The Cruel Mistress

 The Cruel Mistress (Die grausame Freundin) is a 1932 Austrian-German comedy film directed by Carl Lamac and starring Anny Ondra, Fritz Rasp and Lina Woiwode.
 A separate French-language version Should We Wed Them? was also released.
 The film's sets were designed by the art directors Otto Erdmann and Hans Sohnle.

-Synopsis
+Plot

 Professor Bock, a quarrelsome astronomer, has long had a falling out with his brother, who went to America after marrying a circus performer.
 When his brother's widow and her son Jim arrive, a romance blossoms between the young man and the professor's daughter Welgunda.